Off-Campus Rental Guide

 - Please note, that there may not be an opportunity to appeal your damages depending on your landlord and/or lease agreement.

-- The Center for Student Involvement (Harre Union, Suite 230) is a lounge that you can utilize to study, use the computers, and relax in between classes.
+- Harre Union, Suite 230 houses the commuter student lounge that you can utilize to study, use the computers, and relax in between classes.
 This space additionally has a kitchen where you can store your meals, have access to a microwave, and socialize with other commuter students throughout your day.

 - Dining Services offers non-residential meal plans you can utilize for days that you will be on campus and need to grab a bite to eat.
 Additional information can be found at www.valpo.edu/dining.